-We currently have a Family Liaison Officer, Mrs Spinks who supports new families who move into the area, families who are experiencing difficulties and who need extra support.
+We currently have a Family Liaison Officer, Mrs Henig who supports new families who move into the area, families who are experiencing difficulties and who need extra support.
 She also works with children in school who may for example struggle with completing homework at home or who may a parent posted away from home.
-Mrs Spinks can be contacted via the school office if you wish to speak to her.
+Mrs Henig can be contacted via the school office if you wish to speak to her.

 If parents have any concerns about school, their first step should be to discuss the issue with the class teacher.
 Should this prove to be unsatisfactory or inappropriate, the matter should be discussed with the Headteacher.

 On the very rare occasions when matters remain unresolved, the next stage is to consult the Chair of Governors.